aspose-cells/Aspose.Cells-Doc-md/english/java/getting-started/introduction/aspose-cells-object-model/_index.md

 |**Cells & Cell objects**|
 | :- |
 |![todo:image_alt_text](aspose-cells-object-model_3.png)|
-You can use the Cell object to get and set the value, style, formula and other properties of a single cell.
+You can use the Cell object to get and set the value, style, formula, and other properties of a single cell.

 ## **ChartCollection/Chart**

-Charts object represents a collection of all the Chart objects in a Worksheet.
+The Charts object represents a collection of all the Chart objects in a Worksheet.
 Each Chart object is comprised of several other objects that work together to create and manage charts.
 The Chart structure in Aspose.Cells is shown in the diagram below:

 |**Object model of the Chart**|
 | :- |